 About the American Board of Physician Specialties and Physician Board Certification

 The American Association of Physician Specialists Inc. (AAPS) was founded by surgeons in 1950, and incorporated in 1952, as the American Academy of Osteopathic Surgeons.
-The AAPS physician certifying body, the American Board of Physician Specialties (ABPS), has grown in stature over the years, to become one of the three largest and most prestigious multi-specialty physician board certification bodies in the United States, along with the American Board of Medical Specialties (ABMS) and the American Osteopathic Association/Bureau of Osteopathic Specialists (AOABOS).
+The AAPS physician certifying body, the American Board of Physician Specialties (ABPS), has grown in stature over the years, to become one of the most prestigious multi-specialty physician board certification bodies in the United States, along with the American Board of Medical Specialties (ABMS) and the American Osteopathic Association/Bureau of Osteopathic Specialists (AOABOS).

 The ABPS community of Diplomates is built around the concept of interactive connectedness which encourages the sharing of knowledge and best practices.
 In addition to ample professional networking opportunities, each public member has the freedom and authority to act as a public advocate within the chosen specialty.
 Despite the “big tent” philosophy, board certification through one of the Member Boards of the ABPS is a monumental intellectual challenge for physicians.
 Eligibility requirements and testing standards are equally rigorous.